Exceptional — 92/100 (Technical: 90 | Build: 88 | Value: 95 | Versatility: 96)

 Build & usability: the touchscreen earns its keep

-Usability is strongest when the Ultra is treated as a connected system hub.
-HDMI ARC lets it pull TV audio into a two-channel system.
+The aluminum-and-glass chassis is 8.3 inches wide and just over 3 pounds.
+The included remote matters because preamp volume should not require a phone.
+HDMI ARC pulls TV audio into a two-channel system.
 Subwoofer output and bass management make it practical with small powered speakers.
-RoomFit room correction and parametric EQ give tinkerers meaningful control without adding another processor.
-Google Cast, DLNA, Spotify Connect, Tidal Connect, Qobuz, Amazon Music, internet radio, Bluetooth, and Roon Ready support cover most non-Apple streaming paths.
+RoomFit room correction and parametric EQ give tinkerers meaningful control.
+Google Cast, DLNA, Spotify Connect, Tidal Connect, Qobuz, Amazon Music, internet radio, Bluetooth, and Roon Ready cover most non-Apple streaming paths.

 Sound character: clean, agile, and system-dependent